 We’ve taken the liberty of answering some questions we frequently receive.
 If you have a question that we haven’t answered, please feel free to chat with us below,send a message here, or call us at 718-801-8999.
 We would love to hear from you!

-How much or little experience a student has is less important than their sincere desire to become the best actors they can be.
+How much or little experience a student has is less important than their sincere desire and commitment to becoming the best actors they can be.

 We are an alternative to other 3-4 year conservatory training and MFA programs.
 It takes, at least, two years to learn the craft of acting, and another 10-20 years to master the craft.
 Consider our studio training as an investment in your talent for the rest of your life as an actor.
 The time goes by very quickly.

-“Meisner Training” is very popular these days.
-Very few teachers are masters at it, and many misteach it.
+“Meisner training” is very popular these days.
+Very few teachers are masters at it, and many mis-teach it.
 Terry spent over 30 years training and teaching with William Esper, one of the most respected protegés of Sanford Meisner at the renowned Neighborhood Playhouse.
-Terry is one of only a very few active teachers who can claim to be part of a direct lineage of Sandy Meisner and his brilliant approach to actor training.
+Terry is one of only a very few active teachers who can claim to be part of a direct lineage of Sanford Meisner and his brilliant approach to actor training.

 Terry Knickerbocker Studio is devoted to building a tribe of committed artists.
 We are selective about our admissions process.
 Many Studios follow the mantra, “If you have a heartbeat and a credit card, you can study here” – Terry Knickerbocker Studio does not.
 We would rather have one class of 8 dedicated artists, than five classes filled with non-committed students.